Skip to Content

 Schema Requirement

-Currently, COPY FROM requires a predefined schema — you must create node/relationship tables before importing data.
-The columns in the external file must match the table properties.
+You can create a predefined schema — that is, define node/relationship tables before importing data — where the columns in the external file must match the table properties.

-Tip: Coming in v0.2: NeuG will support schema-flexible persistent import — allowing COPY FROM to leverage the capability of type inference of LOAD FROM, without requiring a predefined schema.
+Since v0.1.2, NeuG supports schema-flexible persistent import — allowing COPY FROM to leverage the capability of type inference of LOAD FROM, without requiring a predefined schema.
 This will make it much easier to quickly onboard new datasets.
+See Import without a predefined schema for more usages.

 Quick Start